Cleantech Market Intelligence

 Ilaria Cireddu, Manager of Business Development

-Ilaria Cireddu is a business development associate at Navigant Research, responsible for single report sales in Europe, the Middle East, and Africa.
+Ilaria Cireddu is a manager of research business development at Navigant Research, responsible for single report sales in Europe, the Middle East, and Africa.
 She has held positions in sales, business development, and market research across multiple industries.

 Prior to joining Navigant Research, Cireddu worked in a variety of inside sales roles for companies such as NetJets, EMC, and CBS Interactive.
 She has also worked as a research analyst at FreshMinds on various projects in the consumer goods sector.
 Fluent in English, Italian, and Spanish, Ilaria holds a master’s degree in psychology from the University of Cagliari.

-Allison Lynch is a business development associate at Navigant Research, responsible for single report sales in eastern North America.
+Allison Lynch is a manager of research business development at Navigant Research, responsible for single report sales in North America.